Paranoid2droid/cv/index.md

 * 2018: Improved MUSIC Algorithm with Enhanced Matrix for Estimating Harmonic Components

-Estimate the number of harmonic components by observe the trend of eigenvalue of self-correlation matrix of the signal's enhanced matrix to determine the sub-space of MUSIC algorithm, providing a better performance in low SNR situations.
+Estimate the number of harmonic components by observing the trend of eigenvalue of self-correlation matrix of the signal's enhanced matrix to determine the sub-space of MUSIC algorithm, providing a better performance in low SNR situations.

 <img class="project-picture" src="research_4.jpg">